Portrayal of women scientists in film: The Daughter/Assistant

 This role of female scientist encompasses many feminine stereotypes portrayed in movies.
 In this role the woman is subordinate to her male counterpart, who is either her father or her lover.
 She is smart and capable, but her secondary role does not allow her to demonstrate her abilities.
 Flicker writes that when this woman plays the role of lover to the male scientist, "her work place is limited to the bed."
 She is only good for sexual satisfaction, not for the degree she earned.
 The assistant role is seen in the female Dr. Medford in the film Them!, as she is portrayed alongside an older gentleman of the same name.

 The Lonely Heroine

 This type of woman scientist is intelligent, attractive, and somewhat independent.
 Flicker says that she "has appropriated some male traits," such as losing herself in her work.
 She is both sexual and smart, and she manages to exhibit both qualities in the film.
-Despite this, she is still subordinate to the men on her team, and depends on them and their work in order to gain respect.
-She is the most progressive of the woman scientist types, but she lacks her own form of independence and still must rely on a sexual relationship with a man in order to be seen as someone.
+Despite this, she is still subordinate to the men on her team, and depends on them and their work to gain respect.
+She is the most progressive of the woman scientist types, but she lacks her own form of independence and still must rely on a sexual relationship with a man to be seen as someone.
 The "lonely heroine" type is best seen in Jodie Foster's portrayal of Elleonore Arroway in the film Contact.